 - Any other source of income that can be proven to be received on a regular basis may be considered.

-- If verifiable rent-to-income earnings ratio falls below our scoring guidelines, a co-signer may be used to achieve approval, if the applicant chooses to do so.
-The co-signer must complete a separate application and qualify under the same guidelines.
-However, the rent amount of the unit cannot exceed 25% of the co-signers monthly income.
-Any and all bankruptcy records will decline the cosigner application.
+- If verifiable rent-to-income earnings ratio falls below our scoring guidelines, a guarantor may be used to achieve approval, if the applicant chooses to do so.
+The guarantor must complete a separate application and qualify under the same guidelines.
+However, the guarantor must make at least five (5) times the monthly rent amount.
+Any and all bankruptcy records will decline the guarantor application.

 C. If verified debt on the consumer report exceeds the income thresholds needed to secure approval, the application will be denied for debt-to-income purposes.

 D. Insufficient income will result in denial.
-The option for a co-signer may be extended.
+The option for a guarantor may be extended.